LARS-research/AutoSF/README.md

 # AutoSF
-The code for our paper ["AutoSF: Searching Scoring Functions for Knowledge Graph Embedding"](https://arxiv.org/pdf/1904.11682.pdf) and this paper has been accepted by ICDE2020.
+The code for our paper conference paper ["AutoSF: Searching Scoring Functions for Knowledge Graph Embedding"](https://arxiv.org/pdf/1904.11682.pdf) in ICDE 2020 and the journal extension [AutoSF+: "Bilinear Scoring Function Search for Knowledge Graph Learning"](https://arxiv.org/pdf/2107.00184.pdf) in TPAMI 2022.

+News:

+(2022.3) AutoSF+ has been accepted as a research paper in TPAMI! (the code for AutoSF+ will be released soon in this repo).

-News: (2021.4) [AutoSF-OGB](https://github.com/AutoML-4Paradigm/AutoSF/tree/AutoSF-OGB) for Open Graph Benchmark is released.
+(2021.4) [AutoSF-OGB](https://github.com/AutoML-4Paradigm/AutoSF/tree/AutoSF-OGB) for Open Graph Benchmark is released.

 <p align="center">
     <img src="./figs/biokg-leaderboard.png" width="750" />